 A conflict of interest essentially occurs when a public official's or employee's decisions are, or could be, influenced by personal interests.
-Usually this term references a financial or personal gain for a city official or employee or an official's or employee's relative, non-governmental co-worker, client or political donor.
-Kentucky law prohibits any city official or employee from being interested, directly or indirectly, in any contract with the city.
-However, there are a few execptions outlined in KRS 61.252.
+Usually this term references a financial or personal gain for a city official or employee or an official's or employee's relative, non-governmental coworker, client, or political donor.
+Kentucky law prohibits any city official or employee from being interested -- directly or indirectly -- in any contract with the city.
+However, KRS 61.252 outlines a few execptions.

 Any official adoption of a conflict of interest code should include things like prescribed penalties, recusal requirements, and the type of official to whom the code extends.
 These standards ensure a fair process for establishing public-private relationships and curb many abuses that could occur while bidding for contractors.